 There are many possible reasons why your libido may be low.
 There are natural changes at times throughout your life that can affect how interested you are in a sexual relationship, or there may be psychological issues affecting how you feel.
 Common causes of low libido include:

-Production of the female sex hormones has a significant influence on libido, so if you’re experiencing fluctuations or a reduction in the levels of sex hormones, it can impact your libido.
-Drs.
-Clinton and Rebecca Ashford are experts in diagnosing and restoring the hormone balance that optimizes libido and can restore sexual desire and enjoyment.
+Production of the female sex hormones estrogen and progesterone has a significant influence on libido, so if you’re experiencing fluctuations or a reduction in the levels of sex hormones, it can impact your libido.

 One of the times in your life when this is most likely to happen is during perimenopause and into menopause.
 Perimenopause is the first stage of the process when hormone levels start to drop, potentially causing a variety of physical and emotional symptoms in addition to a lowered libido.